DanielAlvarez2/mern-olea/README.md

 people often use the flashlight feature on their phones to read the menu in dim lighting
 more detailed and comprehensive allergy descriptions
 daily specials viewable online
+initially: don't write any text with the QR-Code.
+Only have servers explain it when needed